sbillsborough/barber-shop-site/README.md

 # barber-shop-site

-> A resonsive animated barbershop brochure site with nav bar and functioning icons/menus.
+> A responsive animated barbershop brochure site with nav bar and functioning icons/menus.

 ## Table of contents